EOSIO/eosio-swift/README.md

 We're always looking for ways to improve EOSIO SDK for Swift.
 Here are a few ideas around how we'd like to see the library progress.
 Check out our [#enhancement Issues](/../../issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) for more.

-* Implement a Transaction factory so that providers don't have to be set explicitly for every transaction
 * Improve RPC response marshalling; build out new and existing response structs
 * Make Transaction properties immutable once signatures are present
 * Add networking enhancements to the default RPC provider (_e.g._, retry logic, endpoint failover, offline handling)